Banking-System-App/gaurEmp/status.md

 =======Optimizations=======
-1. Remove getEmployer and getEmployeeDetail calls from Employer and EmployeeProfiles use respective context to get the details.
+1. Remove getCompany and getEmployeeDetail calls from Company and EmployeeProfiles use respective context to get the details.

 ======Mirecals to understand==========
-1. Mr Hrituraj accessing EmployerContext to make working employeeContext.
+1. Mr Hrituraj accessing CompanyContext to make working employeeContext.

 =====bmt========